Audi profit margin slips as plant costs offset sales gains

 Volkswagen last week reported a 16 percent increase in third quarter operating profit.

-Audi also raised its revenue guidance, predicting a "moderate" increase in revenue which totalled 49.9 billion euros last year.
+Audi also raised its revenue guidance, predicting a "moderate" increase in revenue which totaled 49.9 billion euros last year.
 The brand had previously forecast a "slight" gain in 2014 revenue.

 Europe's luxury carmakers avoided the worst of the downturn in their home region, thanks in part to strong demand from the United States and emerging markets.